 - Step 4: Alpha-ketoglutarate is oxidised to form a 4 carbon molecule.
 This binds to coenzyme A forming succinyl CoA.
 A second molecule of NADH is produced, alongside a second molecule of carbon dioxide.

 - Step 5: Succinyl CoA is then converted to succinate (4 carbon molecule) and one GTP molecule is produced.

 - Step 6: Succinate is converted into fumarate (4 carbon molecule) and a molecule of FADH₂ is produced.

 - Step 7: Fumarate is converted to malate (another 4 carbon molecule).

-- Step 8: Malate is then converted into oxaloacetate and NADH is also produced here.
+- Step 8: Malate is then converted into oxaloacetate.
+The third molecule of NADH is produced.

-It is important to be aware that whilst the primary role of the TCA cycle is production of NADH and FADH₂ it also produces molecules that supply various biosynthetic processes, which can enter or exit the cycle at various points depending on the demand on different reactions.
-For example, alpha-ketoglutarate can leave the cycle to be converted into amino acids or succinate can be converted to haem.
+It is important to be aware that whilst the primary role of the TCA cycle is production of NADH and FADH₂, it also produces molecules that supply various biosynthetic processes.
+These enter or exit the cycle at various points depending on demand.
+For example, alpha-ketoglutarate can leave the cycle to be converted into amino acids, and succinate can be converted to haem.

 Regulation of the TCA Cycle

 The TCA Cycle is regulated in a variety of ways including:

 - Metabolites: The products of the cycle provide negative feedback on the enzymes that catalyse it.
 For example, NADH inhibits the majority of the enzymes found in the TCA cycle.